permutationlock/ztrait/README.md

 }
 ```

-The example above is quite verbose, but we can create helper functions
+The example above is quite verbose, and also couldn't accept parameters like `*[_]T`
+that coerce to `[]T`.
+Luckily it is quite simple to create helper functions
-to make things more readable.
+to make things more functional and readable.
 The `coercesToMutSliceOf` helper verifies that a type
 can coerce to a slice type `[]T` where `T` is further constrained.